agluzhin/password_generator_bot/README.md

 # password_generator_bot
-Coding a bot by using the "pyTelegramBotAPI" library.
+Coding a bot for generating castom password by using the "pyTelegramBotAPI" library.
 User can choose password's length and elements.